AvirukBasak/esoteric-assembly/README.md

 Mnemonics:            |
   /*comment*/         | Multi line comment
   Label:              | Labels
-  jit lbl             | Jump if (FLAG) true to line after lbl jif lbl             | Jump if (FLAG) false to line after lbl jmp lbl             | Jump (unconditional) to a line after lbl call lbl            | Call label as function calt lbl            | Call label as function if FLAG true calf lbl            | Call label as function if FLAG false set op1 op2         | Set op1 to value of op2 add op1 op2         | Add op2 to op1 and store in op1 sub op1 op2         | Subtract op2 from op1 and store in op1 mul op1 op2         | Multiply op1 by op2 and store in op1 div op1 op2         | Divide op1 by op1 and store in op1 mod op1 op2         | Mod op1 by op2 and store in op1
+  calf lbl            | Call label as function if FLAG false set op1 op2         | Set op1 to value of op2 add op1 op2         | Add op2 to op1 and store in op1
+  sub op1 op2         | Subtract op2 from op1 and store in op1
+  mul op1 op2         | Multiply op1 by op2 and store in op1
+  div op1 op2         | Divide op1 by op2 and store in op1
+  mod op1 op2         | Mod op1 by op2 and store in op1
   ieq op1 op2         | If operands are equal, set FLAG true ige op1 op2         | If op1 is greater or equal, set FLAG true ile op1 op2         | If op1 is lesser or equal, set FLAG true igt op1 op2         | If op1 is greater, set FLAG true
   ilt op1 op2         | If op1 is lesser, set FLAG true
-  and op1 op2         | Set op1 to and value of operands
+  and op1 op2         | Set op1 to AND value of operands
-  or  op1 op2         | Set op1 to or value of operands
+  or  op1 op2         | Set op1 to OR value of operands
-  xor op1 op2         | Set op1 to xor value of operands
+  xor op1 op2         | Set op1 to XOR value of operands
-  com op              | Set operand to its 32 bit 1's complement inp op              | Input to operand prn op              | Print operand as number prc op              | Print operand as char prs "str"           | Print str as string nwl                 | Print new line character ret                 | Return to a line after jump statement end                 | End execution
+  com op              | Set operand to its 32 bit 1's complement inp op              | Input to operand prn op              | Print operand as number prc op              | Print operand as char prs "str"           | Print str as string nwl                 | Print new line character jit lbl             | Jump if (FLAG) true to line after lbl jif lbl             | Jump if (FLAG) false to line after lbl jmp lbl             | Jump (unconditional) to a line after lbl call lbl            | Call label as function calt lbl            | Call label as function if FLAG true ret                 | Return from function end                 | End execution

 NOTE: $20 will be parsed as decimal.
 For hex, use $0x20.
 This is